OctopusDeploy/blog/blog/2023-04/beginners-guide-containers/index.md

 Containers are a popular way to deliver applications.
 They're well suited to those working in many environments or building software in microservices.

-But what are they exactly?
-How do they work?
+But what are containers exactly?
+How do containers work?
 Why should you use them?
 And how do they differ from related services?

 This post explains everything beginners need to know about containers.

 ## Containers in a nutshell

 Containers are lightweight virtual environments.
-They package everything needed to run an application or microservice, including:
+They package everything you need to run an application or microservice, including:

 - Code
 - Configuration files